cocept/cocept/blog/_posts/2016-05-25-seo-for-managers.markdown

   - {key: semantic, name: Use the latest Semantic Markup for your content}
   - {key: tags, name: Make sure you use the required descriptive HTML tags}
   - {key: microdata, name: Sprinkle Microdata goodness among your pages}
+  - {key: domain, name: Have just one main domain that serves your content}
+  - {key: friendly, name: Use friendly URLs}
 ---

 ## What Is SEO?